github/personal-website/README.md

 You'll be making your own copy of the "personal website starter" repository so you have your own project to customize.
 A "fork" is a copy of a repository.
 So select "Fork" atop [the `github/personal-website` repository](https://github.com/github/personal-website).

 Once you've found a home for your forked repository, it's yours.
-You're the owner, so you're ready to publish, if you wish.
+You're the owner, so you're ready to publish if you wish.

 ### Install in your local development environment